 Budget Categories for Income

 Before you start building out your budget categories, it’s important to have a firm grasp of what your income looks like.
 Don’t include one lump sum!
-Break up your take home income after taxes into each paycheck or deposit you receive.
+Break up your take home income after taxes into each paycheck or deposit you receive so you have an accurate monthly amount.

-If you have income from a side hustle or an extra way you earn money (like reselling clothes on Poshmark), list the amount you expect to earn that month.
+These days are there are many different types of income.
+If you have income from a side hustle or an extra way you earn money (like reselling clothes on Poshmark), list the amount you expect to earn that month for take-home pay in separate categories.

 Your income line items might look something like this in a 2-earner household where you receive biweekly paychecks: